Central cache for external repositories

 - Implement a new command line option:

-option is specified and there’s a cache miss, cache load into$repository_cache
+$output_base/externalas usual.
+After downloading, if the--repository_cacheoption is specified and there’s a cache miss, cache load into$repository_cacheand create a copy back to$output_base/external.

 Cache structure